 The eye area is one of the first to show signs of aging.
 Droopy skin, puffy bags, and hooded eyelids can make you appear tired, old, sad, or angry even though you feel rested and youthful.
-Blepharoplasty, often called eyelid surgery, in Nashville boosts your self-esteem with minimal downtime.
-Dr. Michael Boggess is a double board-certified facial plastic surgeon whose reputation for creating natural-looking blepharoplasty results attracts men and women to his practice from Brentwood, Franklin, Henderson, Murfreesboro, and throughout the Southeast.
+Upper and lower blepharoplasty, often called eyelid surgery, in Nashville boosts your self-esteem with minimal downtime.
+Dr. Michael Boggess is a double board-certified facial plastic surgeon whose reputation for creating natural-looking blepharoplasty results attracts men and women to his practice from Brentwood, Memphis, and Knoxville, TN; Huntsville, AL; and throughout the Tennessee Valley and beyond.
 He uses minimally invasive techniques that produce dramatic results with little evidence of surgery.

 Procedures:Facelift / Reflection LiftFat TransferBrowpexyUpper BlepharoplastyLower BlepharoplastyFull Face CO2 Laser Skin ResurfacingResults:Patient is a 48 year-old male who presented with multiple cosmetic concerns related to aging of the face and neck.
 He had marked brow ptosis and hooding of the upper eyelids, bags under the eyes, ma...
 Read More